UWFlow/rmc/README.md

 [style guide](https://github.com/UWFlow/rmc/wiki/Flow-Style-Guide).

 If you have questions or would like to discuss how to contribute, come chat with us in our [public chat room](http://www.hipchat.com/gAUVWHvA3).

+## Setting up without Docker

+If you'd prefer to avoid the docker route, you can install the dependencies directly on your own machine.

+To set up your dev environment, run `make install`.

+We work inside a [virtualenv][], so remember to `source ~/.virtualenv/rmc/bin/activate` whenever you're working within the repo.

+You should now be ready to boot the local server, with `make local`.

+Once it starts running, point your browser to http://localhost:5000/

+### MongoDB error on Linux

+If you are getting a connection refused error when trying to run `make local` and are on Linux, this is most likely due to MongoDB taking too long to start the first time it's run.
+To fix this, run `mongod --config config/mongodb_local.conf` and let it warm up for about 30 seconds to 1 minute.
+Then kill the process, and run `make local` again.
+It should work now.